-How do you create something new with photography, something that stands out?
+How do you create something outstanding with photography?
 Juxtaposition.

-The combination of high-impact photography with hand-crafted type and illustrations is everywhere, and for good reason.
-These hand-crafted elements lend personality.
-The marriage of the two feels personal and genuine—even relatable.
-In a time when people crave analog and authenticity more than ever, this trend fits right in.
-If it feels like the magazine team cared enough to make a note or an illustration just for you, they’ve established a connection.
+The combination of high-impact photography with freehand type and illustrations is everywhere, and for good reason.
+These handcrafted elements lend personality.
+The marriage of the two feels personal and genuine — even relatable.
+In a time when people crave authenticity more than ever, this analog trend fits right in.
+If it feels like the magazine’s design team cared enough to make a note or an illustration just for you, they’ve established a connection.

-Bonus Trend: One trend I could do without: Middle-aged white men are still absolutely dominating the covers of business magazines.
+Middle-aged white men are still dominating the covers of business magazines.
 THIS IS NOT OK.
 Do better.